kananovicha/myHackerrankSolutions/README.md

 # myHackerrankSolutions
 My solutions of hackerrank problems.
-One problem at a time
+One problem at a time.